microsoft/fsi-experiences/README.md

 [Introduction][Introduction] | [Overview][Overview] | [Prerequisites installations][Prerequisitesinstallations] | [**Repo code setup**][Repocodesetup] | [Deploy][Deploying] | [Tools][UsedTools]

 1. Clone the [repository](https://github.com/microsoft/fsi-experiences).
+2. If you're planning to go through the deployment process later, make sure to have plug-ins signed before building the solution in this stage.
+To achieve that, you can follow the instructions highlighted in [signing and registering plug-ins][PluginRegister] section.
-2. Run `pnpm install` in `\frontend` directory to install all dependent node libraries.
+3. Run `pnpm install` in `\frontend` directory to install all dependent node libraries.
+If you encountered an error, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` and try again.
-3. Run `pnpm build-libs` in `\frontend` directory to build all dependent node libraries.
+4. Run `pnpm build-libs` in `\frontend` directory to build all dependent node libraries.
-4. Open `Modules\FSI.sln` in Visual Studio, and build the solution.
+5. Open `Modules\FSI.sln` in Visual Studio, and build the solution.
 If the build fails, go to the next step.
-5. Open a PowerShell terminal, go to `\Modules` and run `dotnet build`.
+6. Open a PowerShell terminal, go to `\Modules` and run `dotnet build`.
 The build should complete without any errors.

 ## Getting started